jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab4.md

 void funcA(data_t* in, data_t* out1, data_t* out2) {
 #pragma HLS inline off
+//In Vitis HLS, the #pragma HLS inline off directive tells the compiler not to inline the function or subroutine immediately following it.
+This means that instead of directly inserting the function's code wherever it's called, the compiler creates a separate function call at //runtime.
 Loop0:
     for (int i = 0; i < N; i++) {
 #pragma HLS pipeline